Michaelar1/Basic_CSharp_Projects/README.md

 * [Daily Report Assignment](https://github.com/Michaelar1/Basic_CSharp_Projects/tree/main/Basic_C%23_Programs/DailyReportAssignment)

 ## Project Descriptions

+### Newsletter App
+  This was a C# MVC project using Visual Studio that created an app that allowed users to sign up for a newsletter.
+It connected to a SQL-based database to store subscriber information via the Models, which could be seen by an admin in the Admin Index view.

+### Blackjack Project
+  This was a C# project using Visual Studio in which I created a functional game of blackjack that can be played in the console.
+This game uses classes to direct gameplay, class inheritance, try/catch blocks to handle exceptions and cheating, interfaces, enums, operator overrides, lists, dictionaries, and multiple for, while, and foreach loops.

 ### Two-Parameter Method Assignment
   In this C# program, I created a class and a method that has two integer parameters.
 The method performs a math operation on the first parameter and prints it to the console and then it simply prints the second parameter to the console.
 I then called the method in the main program, first by passing the parameters in directly and then by naming each parameter with a variable and then passing the variables in as the parameters.